The Shambhavi mudra, or “Eyebrow Gazing Mudra” is a great way of activating your third eye chakra.

 - Helps us reach Samadhi

-- The Gheranda Samhita declares that one who masters Shambhavi mudra becomes equal to Lord Siva, Vishnu and Brahma.
+- The Gheranda Samhita (a Sanskrit text of Yoga in Hinduism) declares that one who masters Shambhavi mudra becomes equal to Lord Siva, Vishnu and Brahma.

 - Strengthens eye muscles (this is actually one of my personal favorite advantages of the Shambhavi mudra).